nandinibansal2000/CaptionMe/README.md

 # CaptionMe

+### Goal
+Everyone wants the best caption to describe their post(i.e.  their images),  many users google for inspiration.
+On googling, many times, one fails to find the right caption andalso end up wasting a lot of time.
+We propose to build an Image captioning system for social media platforms in this project.
+The system will try to find a suitable quote which aptly describes the image to be posted.
+Using our system, we aim to lessen the burden on the user’s mind and let our system’s creativity take over.
+Image  caption  generation  is  a  common  problem.
+Most of the current work focuses on generating textual descriptionfor a given image.
+However, this kind of approach won’t be very useful when it comes to social media since the caption that is descriptive of the given image isn’t normally socialmedia relevant.
+Using a quote that in someway is related to the picture is a common social media trend.

 ### To run the model
  - Create a folder called Saved_Json inside Dataset directory.
  - Download the pickle files from [this link](https://drive.google.com/drive/folders/1n6RN4HaWz36ei1Jt311e7eAb0-122lDe?usp=sharing)